lqb2/lqb2.github.io/work.md

 ---

-JULY UPDATE: My 2025 work plate is full for this year.
-I am now scheduling work beginning in Feb 2026.
-I have not yet discerned my focus for 2026 so for now it's first come, first serve!
+FEB UPDATE: My 2026 work plate is full (!!!).
+If you'd like to work with me, I will have space for a few new coaching partners in Fall: details [here](http://lqb2.co/coaching){:target='_blank'}.
+If you're interested in working together in 2027, shoot me an email: lawrence+2027@lqb2.co.

 <!--